blitztide/GB-OBDII/README.md

 ### Microcontroller firmware
 #### ATMega328P
 We Will be using the Arduino bootloader and the ArdOBD library to interface with the AllPro Adapter, We will also use a custom library to interface with the GB Link cable.
+##### Flashing
+ICSP headers are on the board to program the device using a USBASP.
+#### AllPro OBDII
+This will use the original firmware provided at [OBDDiag.net](http://www.obddiag.net/allpro.html)
+##### Flashing
+we can program the AllPro chip using the reccomended tools of a USB-Serial cable and the [Flash Magic](http://www.flashmagictool.com/) Tool.
+The image file is referenced at the bottom of this document.

 ## References
 1. [GB ASM Programming Guide](https://eldred.fr/gb-asm-tutorial/index.html)